nathan-barry/nathan.rs/content/notes/os-processes.md

 - **Debugging Support**: The `ptrace()` system call lets a process be controlled by another, enabling debugging mechanisms like setting breakpoints and examining registers.

 - **Time Management**: Functions like `sleep()` allow processes to be put on a timer queue, essentially setting up alarms.

-### Practical Tips

-To manage processes in a UNIX system:

-1. Use `ps -au <login_name>` to view running processes.
-2. If you need to terminate a process, determine its PID with `ps –au <login_name> | grep <program_name>`.
-3. Use `kill -9 <PID>` to kill the desired process.

-Understanding process control is essential when working with operating systems, as it governs how tasks are managed and resources are allocated.
-Properly harnessing these tools ensures efficient system performance and task execution.